algofoogle/anton1-tt03/README.md

 ## Possible improvements

-*   Update repo description.
-*   LICENSE?
+*   Include the proper license in all source files.
 *   Support more bits, i.e. larger operand and hence larger result.
 Make this selective based on another input pin?
-*   The design could probably already start clocking out the first output byte upon receiving the last input nibble; 1 fewer cycles needed.
+*   The design could probably already start clocking out the first output byte while receiving the last input nibble; 1 fewer cycles needed.
 *   There is an SHL-8 (shift-left by 8 bits, i.e. `<<8`) that might synthesise to slightly fewer standard cells if we accept that we don't actually need to set the lower 8 bits to 0.
 *   Would some sort of progressive multi-step multiply mean smaller multiply logic and hence could support more bits?